We use UPS & Fedex for fast and reliable shipping.

 Dragon Kilns are built along the mountainside, usually as semi-underground structures.
 A sloping trench is excavated along the mountainside, and a long rectangular kiln is built, resembling a slanting dragon in appearance, hence the name "Dragon Kiln."
 Kiln firing usually takes three to five days, during which firewood must be constantly added in shifts without interruption.
 The speed and method of adding firewood, weather conditions, and air flow rate all affect the color changes of the products inside the kiln.

 During the late Tang Dynasty and Five Dynasties period, the Jian Kiln used a stacking method with supports, exposing the ware in the kiln, and then used a Xiá bō (lid and bowl set).
 During the Northern Song Dynasty, changes in the building materials of the Jian Kiln increased the strength and sealing of the kiln, and the "upright firing method with a funnel-shaped Xiá bō" was adopted.
-This involved placing glazed bowls and cups in the Xiá bō, ensuring even heating both inside and outside the Jianzhan during high-temperature firing.
+This involved placing glazed bowls and cups in the Xiá bō, ensuring even heating both inside and outside the Tenmoku during high-temperature firing.

 1. The kiln blessing ceremony for wood firing in Dragon Kiln.